prometheus-operator/prometheus-operator/Documentation/user-guides/shards-and-replicas.md

 We find two targets in scraping.
 The origin Prometheus instance scrapes one target.

-We must use thanos sidecar to query globally,because the original data in prometheus will not be rebalanced.
+To query globally, we must use Thanos sidecar, since the original data in Prometheus will not be rebalanced.